VC Young Artist Luke Hsu on Preparing for a Competition

-In a VC-exclusive guest blog, the 28-year-old virtuoso shares his thoughts on managing the mammoth task of preparing the extremely large programs required for a major competition.
+Violinist Luke Hsu shares his thoughts on managing the mammoth task of preparing large programs required for a major competition

 The most important aspect of preparing for a competition is to not treat it as such but instead, to view it as an opportunity to perform a series of high-profile concerts.
 This will alter the psychology from perfection to excellence, which encourages music-making rather than a tormented mind.

-The first question in preparing for a competition (or any concert programme) is the choice of repertoire.
+The first question in preparing for a competition (or any concert program) is the choice of repertoire.
 Choosing the appropriate repertoire is perhaps the most important and difficult part.
-For me, I must feel passionate about the music, have a vision for the repertoire and feel empowered to share it with the public.
-It is never worth the time and energy in doing a competition if I feel apathetic, fearful, or indifferent for the repertoire, as this leads to non-convincing performances and an unhealthy outlook on music.
+For me, I must feel passionate about the music, have a vision for the repertoire, and feel empowered to share it with the public.
+It is never worth the time and energy in doing a competition if I feel apathetic, fearful, or indifferent to the repertoire, as this leads to non-convincing performances and an unhealthy outlook on music.

 Then, I reflect on the goals and intention of applying to a competition.
 Usually, they are a combination of sharing a vision, pushing myself musically, discovering new repertoire, and/or generating more exposure on a wide-reaching platform.
 Whatever the goals and intentions are (yours can certainly differ from mine), one must strongly believe in them - this encourages looking beyond the competitive aspect of competitions.

-Afterwards, I plan the amount of time that is necessary to prepare for the competition.
+Afterward, I plan the amount of time that is necessary to prepare for the competition.
 I avoid under-preparation and over-preparation (any needless, mindless work).
 Having ample time and space to discover the music at my own pace is extremely important, however without losing the freshness and curiosity.
 In other words, “hurry slowly.”
-I schedule my practice into my diary, organised in sessions as if they were rehearsals (with myself), with breaks and rest days included.
-Ample amount of rehearsals with pianists and premature run-throughs are also scheduled.
+I schedule my practice into my diary, organized in sessions as if they were rehearsals (with myself), with breaks and rest days included.
+An ample amount of rehearsals with pianists and premature run-throughs are also scheduled.

 Additionally, experiencing live performances of other disciplines is equally important to daily practicing.
 For example, going to a Mozart opera one night is sometimes much more effective than practicing a Mozart concerto at home.